-If you do decide to dismantle your vehicle prior to taking it to the scrap yard, you’ll need to register your car as being off the road with the DVLA.
+If you do decide to dismantle your vehicle prior to taking it to the scrap yard or scrapping your car online, you’ll need to register your car as being off the road with the DVLA.
 To avoid fines, this notification is an essential step before scrapping your vehicle.

 What is a SORN car?

 SORN stands for Statutory Off Road Notification and it’s an official declaration to the authorities that your car isn’t on the road.
 You may be intending to take your car off the road, or it may already be tucked away in your garage, but either way you’ll need to make an application for a SORN.
 It could be a rusty wreck you’ve been meaning to scrap or a classic sports car you’re tinkering with.
 Whatever the situation, you’ll need a SORN if you’re not using your car on the road.

 Car owners who declare their vehicle as SORN will be exempt from paying both tax and insurance.
 If your car is permanently off the road and standing on your driveway, you’ll still have to pay these costs unless you get a SORN.
 A SORN is also required by registered car owners when a car is used only on their private land.

 Remember if you’ve bought a vehicle with a SORN, this document is never transferable, and you’ll need to apply for a new one in your own name for it to be valid.
 It’s also worth noting that a SORN is only valid for a single year, so if you know your car will be off the road for a term longer than 12 months it’s a good idea to set a reminder for renewal.